MICE market feature

 Mobile World Congress (MWC) held in Barcelona is the largest exhibition for the mobile industry, attracting more than 100,000 participants at its peak.

-The automobile industry boasts several massive events arranged yearly in different destinations.
-The biggest ones are
+The automobile industry boasts several annual massive events in different destinations.
+The biggest ones are:

 • the Detroit Auto Show (formerly known as the North American International Auto Show) has a record attendance of over 800,000 people;